 13. How to support locals

 I left this for the very end as it is very important for me as a designer.
 The Three Cities have become the home for many Maltese or Malta-based artists, designers and crafters.
 This is undeniably boosted by the fact that the entire place is a live inspiration – I am sure you will have realised that by now!
 There are few places around offering only locally designed/made products that I would recommend you to visit as it is such a relief to know where your money goes to!
 My favourite one is the “Find The Door” which hosts many artisans, artists and designers along with their beautiful stories and products!
 Hidden in the quaint streets of Vittoriosa, this is the perfect souvenirs place for all handmade-products fans!
 Let’s all support small independent brands especially under these unfortunate circumstances!

 Where to Stay in Three Cities

 Most of the visitors do not stay in the area as it can be very quiet and there are almost no places to swim.
 Moreover, the public transportation from here takes you pretty much to Valletta only and then you have to change bus (which can be such a hassle sometimes!).
 However, there are some cute boutique hotels around that can offer a truly relaxing and romantic experience and the Three Cities are a great alternative for quiet, unwind holidays in general.
 It depends on what you are looking for!
-Just remember to book in advance cause the options are limited and usually fully-booked especially in the peak season!
+Just remember to book in advance cause the options are limited and usually fully booked especially throughout the peak season!

 That was my list about things to know before visiting the Three Cities in Malta and what to do when in here!
 What was your favourite one?
 Which one would you rather skip and which one was the most unexpected or impressive?
 As usual, please let me know in the comments!